NOUNlogic/nounlogic/RESEARCH.md

 The NUC's dual mandate—to simultaneously expand access to higher education while rigorously enforcing quality standards—creates the central strategic paradox that NOUNLogic is uniquely positioned to resolve.
 Nigerian universities are under immense pressure from the NUC to meet its Benchmark Minimum Academic Standards (BMAS) to achieve and maintain program accreditation.13 However, the systemic resource constraints detailed previously make this an exceedingly difficult, if not impossible, task for many institutions.1

 This disconnect forms the core of NOUNLogic's B2B value proposition.
-The platform should not be positioned merely as a technology vendor selling a Learning Management System (LMS).
+The platform should not be positioned merely as a technology vendor selling a traditional learning platform.
 Instead, it must be marketed as a comprehensive "Quality-as-a-Service" solution.
 A modern, well-designed platform provides the very tools universities need to meet NUC requirements: superior content authoring capabilities, robust and varied assessment tools, integrated plagiarism and AI-writing detection to ensure academic integrity, and sophisticated analytics dashboards for monitoring student performance and generating the data required for accreditation reports.
 By providing this infrastructure, NOUNLogic moves from being a potential cost center for a university to a strategic investment in its core mission and regulatory compliance.
 This reframing is fundamental to driving adoption and establishing NOUNLogic as an indispensable partner in the Nigerian higher education ecosystem.

-Architecting the Hybrid Platform: A Comparative Analysis of LMS and MOOC Models
+Architecting the Hybrid Platform: A Comparative Analysis of Platform Models

 The architecture of NOUNLogic must be deliberately designed to support its dual-pronged strategy: serving as a robust Platform-as-a-Service (PaaS) for institutional partners and operating as a compelling Direct-to-Consumer (D2C) Massive Open Online Course (MOOC) marketplace.
 This requires a synthesis of the best attributes from both established LMS providers and leading MOOC platforms.
 The optimal path forward involves leveraging a flexible, open-source foundation to support the diverse needs of the hybrid model while focusing proprietary development on key areas of differentiation.